 His parents made it their mission to honor his wishes.
 Laura, an elementary school teacher in Hazlet, researched fundraising options.
 Instead of creating a private foundation, she and her husband, Fabrizio, decided to open a fund at the Princeton Area Community Foundation because it had a 4-star rating on Charity Navigator, and could meet their charitable needs.

-Had they created their own foundation, they would have faced more administrative burdens.
-Working with the Community Foundation allows the family to focus on philanthropy and helping young cancer patients.
+Had they created their own foundation, they would have faced greater administrative burdens and costs.
+Working with the Community Foundation allows the family to fully focus on philanthropy and helping young cancer patients, instead of focusing on running a foundation.
 Donations are sent to The Alexander Muñoz Memorial Fund at the Princeton Area Community Foundation, whose staff handles all the paperwork.
 Then the family recommends grants and supports an annual scholarship awarded in Alex’s memory to a graduating Shore Regional senior.

 “I really liked the idea of having a partnership with a well-run foundation,” she said.
 “It just seemed to be ultimately the most responsible thing for us to do.”